4 Thoughts on Telemedicine and Robot Doctors

 Occasionally we’re fortunate enough to share the perspectives of others on this blog, along with our own.
 This post is co-written by Dr. Ben Panwala, a hospitalist and founder/CEO of Telshur.

 Earlier this month, there was a stir about a ‘robot doctor’ giving the family of a terminally ill man some difficult news about his condition.
 Evidently, a remote physician appeared on a screen and was positioned at the patient’s bedside to discuss his case.
-The family took to social media to share the experience and state this this is no way to tell a patient he’s about to die.
+The family took to social media to share the experience and state that this is no way to tell a patient he’s about to die.

 The team at Cloudbreak use the phrase “humanize healthcare” a lot, and along with Telshur, we both believe that technology has tremendous potential to help us meet that goal.
 So, what went wrong in this situation?
 Likely several things.